smitsrr/GA_powershell/README.md

 <img src="/images/console_menu.png" width ="250">

-Unless they have changed something since this writing, there are two ìAnalytics APIsî available.
-Either one should work, but I chose the ìAnalytics APIî over the ìGoogle Analytics Reporting APIî.
-Weíll have to match that up with our settings in the OAuth playground.
+Unless they have changed something since this writing, there are two ‚ÄúAnalytics APIs‚Äù available.
+Either one should work, but I chose the ‚ÄúAnalytics API‚Äù over the ‚ÄúGoogle Analytics Reporting API‚Äù.
+We‚Äôll have to match that up with our settings in the OAuth playground.

 Click `Enable` after which you will be redirected back to the dashboard.
 Navigate to the `Credentials` on the left hand menu.
-Choose `Create Credentials` and choose `OAuth Client ID` then  `Web Application` (I know itís not a web app, but we are going to pretend to be one) then give it a name (doesnít matter what it is).
+Choose `Create Credentials` and choose `Google analytics reporting API` then  `Other UI` then give it a name (doesn‚Äôt matter what it is).

-Importantly we want to create two Authorized Redirect URIís http://localhost/oauth2callback (weíll use this in our script) https://developers.google.com/oauthplayground (weíll use this to get our tokens)
+Importantly we want to create two Authorized Redirect URI‚Äôs http://localhost/oauth2callback (we‚Äôll use this in our script) https://developers.google.com/oauthplayground (we‚Äôll use this to get our tokens)

 Before you save and exit, go ahead and copy your `Client ID` and `Client Secret` into your powershell script (or a text editor for now).